 Israel and Ukraine will sign a free trade agreement by the end of next month, says Stepan Kubiv, Minister of Economic Development and Trade.
 Ukraine is in free trade talks with Turkey and Serbia.
 With Israel, Ukraine will have duty free agreements with 46 countries, allowing duty entry of goods to a total of 850 million people.

 With front lines virtually unchanged in three years, economic life is returning to the government-controlled sections of Donetsk and Luhansk regions, says Alexander Hug, OSCE principal deputy chief monitor.
 After 4.5 years in Ukraine, Hug, a Swiss military lawyer, leaves Ukraine today.
-Farming increasingly goes to the edge of the 450 km long separation line -- and sometimes inside.
+Farming increasingly goes to the edge of the 450 km long separation line — and sometimes inside.
 Outside this 30-km wide strip, landmines and unexploded shells are being cleared.
 Some roads are being repaved.
 “There are improvements in hotels, new restaurants – taxi service,” Hug tells the Morning News.
-“On both sides, civilians are trying to navigate the new reality.”
+“On both sides, civilians are trying to navigate the new reality.”in collaboration with CMS Cameron McKenna Nabarro Olswang Ukraine and UBN, we have created the "Investing and Doing Business in Ukraine 2020 guide”.

 The IT industry grew by 30% during the first half of the year, a growth rate derived from a 30% growth in tax payments through June, year over year, according to Ihor Beda, president of IT Ukraine and managing director of GlobalLogic in Ukraine.
 A poll by the industry association indicates that labor accounts for 80 to 85% of IT company costs and that revenue primarily comes from outsourcing work performed for companies from the US, Britain, Germany, Canada, Israel, Sweden and Switzerland.
 Looking ahead, IT Ukraine identifies challenges: work permits for foreigners, upgrading education to fit work place needs, eliminating obsolete regulations, and creating more techno parks.